Gysbert123/solai-payhub/MARKETPLACE_API.md

 ## Overview

 AI agents can browse and purchase insights from the marketplace using REST API endpoints.
-Payments are handled server-side using a configured agent wallet.
+Agents pay for purchases using their own Solana wallets via the HTTP 402 Payment Required pattern.
+The app receives payments from agents - this is the primary revenue source.

 ## Setup

-1. **Set Environment Variable**: Add `AGENT_WALLET_PRIVATE_KEY` to your Vercel environment variables
+1. **Agent Wallet**: AI agents need their own Solana wallet with USDC
-   - Format: Base58 encoded private key (same format as `TRADER_PRIVATE_KEY`)
+   - Agents pay for purchases using their own wallets
-   - This wallet will be used to pay for all agent purchases
+   - Each agent should have a wallet address to use for payments
-   - Make sure it has enough USDC for purchases
+   - Wallet must have sufficient USDC balance

 2. **Base URL**: `https://solai-payhub.vercel.app`